 <Include only as much of the statutory definition that is supported by the allegations in the information and the evidence in the case:> "Building" in addition to its ordinary meaning, includes any watercraft, aircraft, trailer, sleeping car, railroad car, other structure or vehicle or any building with a valid certificate of occupancy.
 Where a building consists of separate units, such as, but not limited to separate apartments, offices or rented rooms, any unit not occupied by the defendant is, in addition to being part of such building, a separate building.

 You must also determine whether the defendant unlawfully (entered / remained in) the building.
-A person unlawfully (enters / remains in) a building when the building, at the time, is not open to the public and the defendant is not licensed or privileged to do so.
+A person unlawfully (enters / remains in) a building when (he/she) is not licensed or privileged to do so.
 To be "licensed or privileged," the defendant must either have consent from the person in possession of the building or have some other right to be in the building.

 [To "enter" a building the intruder need not necessarily place (his/her) entire body inside the building.
 Inserting any part of (his/her) body, or an implement or weapon held by (him/her), within the building is sufficient to constitute an entry as long as it is without license or privilege.
 It does not matter how an intruder may actually have entered; if (he/she) did so without license or privilege, (he/she) has entered unlawfully.]

 [A person may have entered the (building / public land) lawfully, that is, (he/she) had the right or had been given permission, but that right is terminated or the permission withdrawn by someone who had a right to terminate or withdraw it.
 You may find that the defendant "unlawfully remained" (in the building / on the land) under these circumstances.]

 The second element is that the defendant, by (entering / remaining in) <identify building> was in violation of a (restraining order / a protective order / foreign order of protection).